arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![Successful Compilation with Arduino CLI](assets/arduino-cli-compilation-upload.png)

-***If you are not familiar with the __Arduino CLI tool__, you can refer to the getting started found [here](https://arduino.github.io/arduino-cli/1.1/getting-started/).***
+***If you are not familiar with the __Arduino CLI tool__, you can refer to the getting started documentation found [here](https://arduino.github.io/arduino-cli/1.1/getting-started/).***

-Next, connect the Opta to a network using its Ethernet port, ensuring that the network has a DHCP-enabled router or switch to assign an IP address to the device.
+Next, connect the Opta to a network via its Ethernet port.
+Please make sure the network has a DHCP-enabled router or switch to assign an IP address to the device.

-Open a serial monitor to verify the status of the server and obtain the device's IP address.
-The output will include information about the server, including its **discovery URL**.

-The Arduino IDE Serial Monitor can be used to get information about the server or programs like [**Putty**](https://www.putty.org/) to open a Serial connection.
+Use a serial monitor to check the server status and retrieve the device's IP address.
+You can use the Arduino IDE Serial Monitor or other programs like [**Putty**](https://www.putty.org/) to establish a serial connection.

-The following clip shows Opta running OPC UA server script and showing server information on the Serial Monitor:
+The output will display details such as the **discovery URL**.
+Below is an example of the server log output on the Arduino IDE Serial Monitor:

 ![Server information with discovery URL - Arduino IDE](assets/opta-opc-ua-arduino-ide.gif)